G4te-Keep3r/thermostat/README.md

 *moving all this stuff to .env file so will be easier*

-*working on a probe discovery script, and ways to edit probe number and names (if not obvious this project is EXTREAMLY custom designed)*
+*working on a probe discovery script, and ways to edit the number of probes and their names (if not obvious this project is EXTREAMLY custom designed)*

 # install, from /root
 chmod +x install.sh

 ./install.sh

+# after reboot need to run this again, cron update for this is on todo list

+insmod w1-gpio-custom bus0=0,19,0